quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 :p What is the Wang–Landau Sampling algorithm?
 ??x
-The Wang-Landau Sampling (WLS) algorithm uses a Boltzmann distribution but focuses on energy dependence, starting with an initial probability that a system at temperature \(T\) will contain a certain energy distribution.
-It computes the density of states \(g(E)\), which is then used to calculate thermodynamic quantities without needing repeated simulations for each temperature.
+The Wang-Landau Sampling (WLS) algorithm uses a Boltzmann distribution but focuses on energy dependence, starting with an initial probability that a system at temperature $T $ will contain a certain energy distribution.
+It computes the density of states$g(E)$, which is then used to calculate thermodynamic quantities without needing repeated simulations for each temperature.

 ```java
 // Pseudocode for Wang-Landau Sampling